aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

         public virtual string Number { get; set; }
     }

 Phone entities are stored in **PbPhones** table.
-It's primary key is **long** and inherits creation auditing properties.
+Its primary key is **long** and it inherits creation auditing properties.
 It has a reference to **Person** entity which owns the phone number.

 We added a **Phones** collection to the People: